 Protecting customer data is one of Snowflake’s highest priorities.
 Snowflake encrypts all customer data by default, using the latest security standards, at no additional cost.
 Snowflake provides best-in-class key management, which is entirely transparent to customers.
-This makes Snowflake one of the easiest to use and most secure data warehouses.
+This makes Snowflake one of the easiest-to-use and most secure data platforms available.

 In this Topic: